hm-lang/core/proposals/README.md

     7
 ]

+# if you want to one-line it on a second line it's also possible with a +2 indent.
+My_array:
+        [5, 6, 7]

+My_array:
+    # this actually is ok because it looks like a block-definition
+    # of a variable.
+    [5, 6, 7]

 # the parentheses trick only works if the inside is indented.
 Not_defined_correctly:
 [5, 6, 7]       # not attached to the previous line.